- Is Cancer in Dogs the Same as Cancer in Humans?

 Is Cancer in Dogs the Same as Cancer in Humans?

 Dogs and pet owners both share similar systems, even though we look completely different on the outside.
 With similar organs and internal functioning comes the propensity for very similar, if not identical, diseases.
 According to research conducted over the ears, cancer that is diagnosed in dogs has shown to be eerily similar to cases of cancer in human beings.

 Studies have been published in a journal, called Cancer Research, by researchers at two North Carolina University schools as well as Duke University.
 These studies uphold the claim that the types of cancer that affect canines are also nearly the same as the types of cancer human beings face.

 More specifically, gene expression in the form of B-cell lymphomas was nearly indiscernible from one another across human and canine cancer samples.
 This discovery essentially shows that cancer of all kinds seems to evolve in the same way no matter the species.

 Now, there are differences between when people are more likely to develop cancer, and when dogs are at a higher likelihood of developing cancer.
 The age at which dogs develop cancer has more to do with the environment, breed, and overall health of the dog.

 Some dogs have a higher cancer risk than others simply based on their breeds.
 Senior dogs have a higher cancer risk than younger dogs as well.
-These factors play a significant role in which dogs develop cancer.
+These factors play a significant role with cancers in dogs.

 Symptoms and Signs of Cancer in Dogs